[Updated] UK to issue new health insurance cards for travelling in Europe

 The GHIC can be requested online.
 People are advised to apply at least 2 weeks before travelling to ensure the card arrives on time.

 The UK has reciprocal healthcare arrangements with Australia, New Zealand, some Crown Dependencies and overseas territories (such as Isle of Man, Jersey, Gibraltar), and some Balkan states (Bosnia, Serbia, Montenegro, Kosovo).
 But these require different documents.

 Britons living in the EU affiliated to the social security system of the country where they live by the end of the Brexit transition will continue to be eligible for the EHIC issued by that country, so they won’t need a new one.

 The British government has also clarified that if they return to the UK, they will be able to use the NHS like any other UK resident.

-EHICs are issued free of charge and are not a substitute to private insurance, EU and UK official websites remind.
-They cover only medical care that cannot wait returning home, ensuring that treatments are provided at the same conditions of patients of the country they are in (in some cases for free, in others for a fee).
+EHICs and GHICs are issued free of charge and are not a substitute to private insurance, EU and UK official websites remind.
+They cover only medical care that cannot wait returning home, ensuring that treatments are provided at the same conditions of patients of that country (in some cases for free, in some others for a fee).

 The right to the EHIC is based on the affiliation to the social security system of a participating country, not to nationality.

 Non-EU citizens who live and work in the EU are entitled to the EHIC issued by the country where they live, which can be used across the EU but not in Denmark, Iceland, Liechtenstein, Norway and Switzerland, unless they are refugees or family members of an EU citizen.